sparktsang/sparktsang.github.io/works.md

 > The Betrayal of the Republic.
 The leader of the free world attempts to offer up her nation, is branded a traitor, and is saved only by a paradox of law.

 **CE Y.17 – Y.19**
 > The Great Reckoning.
 As the final ancient civilization is absorbed, its immense intellectual force pushes the Engine's logic to its ethical limits.
-The creators of the system begin to be consumed by their creation.
+The creator of the system begin to be consumed by their creation.

 **CE Y.22**
 > The Last Stand.
 A redeemer returns to power, vowing to defend the last bastion of the old world's freedom.